 Puck Prep

-Puck preparation or “puck prep”, just indicates what you do to the ground coffee in the basket after grinding and before pulling the shot.
+Puck preparation or “puck prep”, simply indicates what you do to the ground coffee in the basket after grinding and before pulling the shot.
 If your only puck prep is tamping, you’re leaving yourself open to channelling.

-Busy baristas often purely work with hand methods for this, whether it’s tapping the portafilter with their hands, and/or utilizing what’s known as the “North East South West” process (running the outside of your palm/little finger across the top of the puck of coffee in all four directions), or the Stockfleth’s message in which you make an L with your thumb and forefinger and rotate your hand and the portafilter in opposite directions.
+Busy baristas often purely work with hand methods for this, whether it’s tapping the portafilter with their hands, and/or utilizing what’s known as the “North East South West” recipe (running the outside of your palm/little finger across the top of the puck of coffee in all four directions), or the Stockfleth’s message in which you make an L with your thumb and forefinger and rotate your hand and the portafilter in opposite directions.

 If you watch my video below from where I’ve set it to play, you’ll see me doing this.